 In the 1840s, Evangeline, a disgraced, pregnant, British governess is exiled, along with other convict women and men, on a slaver's ship to Van Diemen's Land (Tasmania).
 While onboard, Evangeline gives birth to a baby girl, and then the young mother is murdered before landing.
 Kline vividly portrays the gritty survivor Hazel's convict prison life in Tasmania, orphanages, and British imperialism as shown through Matthina, an adopted aborigine girl.
 However there is also the lure of a beautiful new world that may give a chance for redemption.

 Violette Toussaint is the caretaker of a cemetery in a small town in France, where she makes the arrangements for funerals and religious services for the deceased and their family.
-Her life is uneventful until a stranger appears and has an unusual request for dealing the with ashes of his dead mother.
+Her life is uneventful until a stranger appears and has an unusual request for dealing with the ashes of his dead mother.
 This sets off a series of events that peel back layers of Violette's former life, which are poignant and funny, and reveal mysteries and secrets that were perhaps best left buried.

 Meet Linus Baker.
 He works for the Department in Charge of Magical Youth as a caseworker.
 He knows the rules and regulations, knows that they are drawn up with the best interest of the children, and is dedicated to doing his best for the children.
 He is sent to investigate an orphanage on a distant island by Extremely Upper Management.
 There he meets 6 very special children and the adults who care for them.
 Will Linus learn that the best help lies past the rules and regulations?